 Caramel recipe for buttery soft caramels that have been enjoyed for generations.

-Continue cooking, until candy thermometer reaches 244°F. or small amount of mixture dropped into ice water forms a firm ball (about 25 to 30 minutes).
+Continue cooking, 25-30 minutes or until candy thermometer reaches 244°F or small amount of mixture dropped into ice water forms a firm ball.

 Dietary Fiber: 0g

 This is the easiest caramel recipe I've ever used.
 I don't have a candy thermometer so I just used the cold water test.
 I had to cook the mixture longer than the recipe suggested, but they came out great!
 This recipe does make soft, melt-in-our-mouth caramels.
 If you refrigerate them they get pretty hard, but just hold them in your hand for a minute and they are soft again.
 I have TMJ, but I can eat these, and they are so yummy that I want to eat them!

 Omg I just made a chocolate cake with my homemade vinilla frosting and sprinkled Aunt Emily Carmel on top and it came out delicious!!!
 Thank you!

 The BEST caramel I've ever tasted...OK, I didn't consider myself much of a caramel fan, and I was just looking for a good caramel for my homemade candies.
 I was shocked at how good this is.
 I did use the left over sweet milk that was a by-product of my homemade butter from heavy whipping cream (the milk is sweet) and I used a little extra Madagascar bourbon vanilla extract.

 This recipe was excellent!
 But I have a question:Do you have any pictures that go along with each step, or quick photo showing how dark the mixture should be before pouring into the prepared pan?
 I feel like my caramel candies didn't turn out the way that they were suppose to, but not sure.
 I'm still waiting for them to cool down.Thank you!